alonzi/DAACS-Intro-to-R/part-I.md

 # Part I: Getting up and Running
 In this part we will spend our time getting our workspace.
-Beginners will use RStudio Cloud, if you already have R and RStudio installed on your computer you may use that.
+Beginners will use RStudio Cloud, if you already have R and RStudio installed on your computer and prefer to use that you may (you will have to download the materials from the github page).

 ## First time 'useRs'
 We will be using RStudio Cloud.